MobiDataLab/mdl-semantic-enrichment/README.md

   - ```text```: post text (string)
   - ```tweet_created```: timestamp of the tweet (datetime64)
   - ```uid```: identifier of the user who posted the tweet.
+  For viable examples of social media datasets, please look at the datasets in the ```datasets``` folder.

 ## **Datasets**